Activities that require a COVID Marshal

 For more information, visit the COVID Safe Checkin page.

-The total number of people at a place must not exceed the density requirement of 3 persons per 4 square metres.
+- total number of people allowed at a place based on the density requirement

 - have been directed by SA Police to self-quarantine